Install ClickStream

 • Confirm the loading origin is listed in the site's Allowed Domains — wildcards like *.example.com are supported.

-• Re-run dig +short t.example.com and confirm the answer points at ClickStream (see First-party tracking for the expected value).
+• Re-run dig +short t.example.com and confirm the answer resolves to feynman.clickstream.com (see First-party tracking).

 Next steps